Is gambling addiction a problem for me?

-If you answered yes to any of these, you could have a gambling problem.
+If you answered yes to any of these, you could have a gambling addiction problem.

 How do I stop my problem gambling?

-Compulsive gambling and pathological gambling are growing problems in the United States.
+Gambling addiction (compulsive gambling and pathological gambling) is a growing problem in the United States.
 Casinos, lotteries, and the availability of bookies are easier, faster, and more widespread.
 Internet gambling impact reaches far and wide.
 The good news is that Cognitive Behavior Therapy (CBT) based Professional Treatment and Self-Help models such as SMART Recovery (Self-Management and Recovery Training) can be very helpful for gaining independence from addictions, including problem gambling.
 SMART Recovery is an alternative to Gamblers Anonymous (GA) as well as other 12-step programs.

 How can SMART Recovery help me stop gambling?

 SMART Recovery provides its members with tools and support that they can use to help them recover from addictive gambling behaviors as well as other negative and unwanted behaviors.
-SMART Recovery's 4-Point Program® is designed to help you overcome your problems:
+SMART Recovery's 4-Point Program® is an alternative to 12 step programs, such as Gamblers Anonymous, and designed to help you overcome your problems with gambling addiction:

-1. Enhancing & Maintaining Motivation to Quit – Helps you identify and keep up with your reasons to quit.
+1. Enhancing & Maintaining Motivation to Quit – Helps you identify and keep up with your reasons to stop gambling.
 Why do you want to stop - what will keep you focused on that goal?

 2. Coping with Urges – Dealing with urges is part of recovery.
 SMART has tools designed to help our members cope with urges.

-3. Managing Problems – We frequently turn to our addictive behaviors to either escape from or avoid addressing problems.
+3. Managing Problems – We frequently turn to our addictive behaviors (like gambling addiction) to either escape from or avoid addressing problems.
 SMART Recovery participants learn problem-solving tools to help them manage challenges along the way.